 Does SFD look the same in all snake species?

 SFD affects every species of snake differently!
+There are more than 40 species of snake that have been accepted.
 In vipers (i.e. cottonmouths, rattlesnakes, etc.), Ophidiomyces stays on and impacts only the surface of the skin.
 In colubrids (i.e. watersnakes, garter snakes, etc.), Ophidiomyces can go deeper than the surface of the skin, impacting muscles, bones, and organs, too.
 Even within a species, symptoms can vary widely.

 How is Ophidiomyces transmitted?